typeblogger/typeblogger.github.io/resources.md

 Anyone who has been in the blogosphere for a while has most likely have heard by now one of the most important proverbs of online business: the money is in the list.

-The latter couldn't be any truer, so that's why it is essential that you set up a mailing list as soon as possible.
+The latter couldn't be any truer, which is why it is essential that you set up a mailing list for your blog as soon as possible.

-If you want an easy-to-use yet powerful email marketing solution, <a href="https://mailchimp.com" target="_blank">MailChimp</a> is the one that I wholeheartedly use and recommend.
+If you want an easy-to-use yet powerful email marketing solution, <a href="https://mailchimp.com" target="_blank">MailChimp</a> is the one that I use and recommend.
 The best thing?
-You don't even have to know any technical skills in order to setup your mailing list!
+You don't even have to pay a single cent for the free plan!

-<a class="button" href="https://mailchimp.com" target="_blank">Get MailChimp</a>
 <br>
 ![mailchimp-logo.jpg]({{site.baseurl}}/img/mailchimp-logo.jpg)
 <br>

+<a class="button" href="https://mailchimp.com" target="_blank">Get MailChimp</a>

 ---